vozieh/terraform-test3/README.md

-# Basic IAC CICD Deployment using Jenkins as automation server
+# Basic IAC CI-CD Deployment using Jenkins as automation server